userJAMT/userJAMT/README.md

 # Who am I?
 I am a Full Stack Developer graduated from soyHenry and an Electronic Engineering student.

-At the beginning of my career I was studying electronic engineering and opting for the computational branch of it.
+At the middle of my career I was opting for the computational branch of it.
 Now I decided to enter in the world of programming to learn and generate new experiences that will help me in the future to combine my new and my old passion.

 # What am I doing?
 Currently I am dedicated to carrying out personal projects that allow me to advance in my training as a programmer.